Enquire How to apply

 Career outcomes

 The rapid growth of cybercrime has created unparalleled opportunities for those with cyber security expertise.
-The number of database and systems administrators, and ICT security specialists, is predicted to increase by 38.9% by November 2026*.
+Jobs in database and systems administration, as well as ICT security, are projected to grow by 24.7% by November 2034.* Security management specialists also rank among the top five fastest-growing roles worldwide, with information security analysts appearing in the top 15.^

 Cyber security is not just limited to the realm of IT.
 It exists in health, science, automotive, agriculture, and much more.
 Other areas might include government, military, banking, telecommunications, and retail.
 Wherever digital information is present, there is a need for specialists to combat cybercrime and cyber terrorism.
 After completing this degree, you will have the skills to carve out your niche in an ever-evolving landscape.